miklevin/MikeLev.in/_includes/cat_learning.md

 <ol>
+<li><a href="/blog/rendering-un-styled-jekyll-markdown-drafts-for-pasting-into-google-docs/">Rendering Un-Styled Jekyll Markdown Drafts for Pasting Into Google Docs</a> (Thu May 04, 2023)
+<br/>Render un-styled Jekyll Markdown drafts for pasting into Google Docs with this easy-to-implement technique.
+Learn how to use the `published: false` directive and a stripped-down template in Jekyll `_layouts` to generate drafts that can be pasted into Google Docs.</li>
 <li><a href="/blog/interrogating-bing-bard-on-utility-of-jupyter-notebooks-for-seos/">Interrogating Bing & Bard on Utility of Jupyter Notebooks for SEOs</a> (Thu Mar 30, 2023)
 <br/>As an SEO consultant, I have suggested to a client to create a range of SEO deliverables beyond the traditional, such as a Bonsai report to identify low-quality pages and provide recommendations, a Striking Distance report to identify keywords that could be ranking higher, and a Gap Analysis report to compare the site's rankings to competitors.
 Additionally, I outline ideas for how to monetize this data, such as selling it to other businesses, creating products or services, and teaching others about SEO.</li>
 <li><a href="/blog/a-zero-fuel-solar-nomadic-lifestyle-plus-homeschooling/">A Zero Fuel Solar Nomadic Lifestyle Plus Homeschooling</a> (Fri Mar 24, 2023)